pbelskiy/aiojenkins/README.rst

 Async python client for `Jenkins <https://jenkins.io>`_
 =======================================================

-Asynchronous python library of Jenkins API endpoints based on aiohttp.
+Asynchronous python package of Jenkins API endpoints based on aiohttp.
 Initial version of aiojenkins.

 Public API is still unstable.

-**Also pay attention to brand new library with same API set but with sync and async interfaces.** https://github.com/pbelskiy/ujenkins
+**Also pay attention to brand new package with same API set but with sync and async interfaces.** https://github.com/pbelskiy/ujenkins

 Status